CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 ## Introduction

 In this project, I implement a CUDA-based path tracer capable of rendering globally illuminated images quickly.
 The core renderer includes a shading kernel with BSDF evaluation for Ideal diffuse, perfectly specular-reflective, combination of refraction and reflection, and imperfect specular surface incorporated with roughness parameters.
 Further, it also explores the features of OBJ and Texture loading, Depth of Field, Environment Mapping/Lighting, BVH structure, and Denoising.
 The Sections below each specify the output and implementation of each feature, including performance analysis of optimization and further development direction.
+To import and use the project for your own models, please follow the [instructions section](https://github.com/Lanbiubiu1/Project3-CUDA-Path-Tracer/edit/main/README.md#instruction) below.

 ## BRDF Shading (Bidirectional Reflectance Distribution Function shading)